zooniverse/scribeAPI/project/emigrant/content/help/marking_valuations.md

 Valuations can sometimes be difficult to find.

-Place a point on the image next to the date of any valuations that are recorded at the bottom of the form.
+Draw a box around any dates and valuations that are recorded at the bottom of the form.
 Valuations consist of a date and a dollar amount.

 Example: "1879 November Valuation of premises $1200"